-- We asked participants to use a virtual knob to change the inclination of the eyes and eyebrows of the woman in the painting until they believe that the painting looks at its best.
+- We asked participants to use a virtual knob to change the slant of the eyes and eyebrows of the woman in the painting until they believe that the painting looks at its best.

 - Next, we asked our participants to read some background information on Picasso’s style.

 - After which we allowed participants to make changes to their preferred slant if they felt their preference had now changed.

 We saved every interaction with the digital knob with millisecond accuracy to enable us to analyse not only people’s preferred slant, but also how they got there.
 We are currently analyzing the results, but are already able to confirm that people seem to prefer Picasso’s original inclination, closely followed by an inclination where the eyes are lined up perfectly: